kaseyzapatka/hugo-academic/content/publication/journal-article/index.md

 ---
-title: 'Affordable Regulation: New York City Rent Stabilization as Housing Affordability Policy'
+title: 'Does demand lead supply?
+Gentrifiers and developers in the sequence of gentrification, New York City 2009–2016'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
   - admin
-  - Juliana de Castro Galvao
+  - Brenden Beck

-date: '2022-10-07T00:00:00Z'
+date: '2020-08-20T00:00:00Z'
 doi: 'https://doi.org/10.1177/15356841221123762'

 # Schedule page publish date (NOT publication's date).